fgnass/node-dev/README.md

 It's an alternative to tools like [supervisor](https://github.com/isaacs/node-supervisor) or [nodemon](https://github.com/remy/nodemon) that doesn't require any configuration.
-Just run `node-dev-env foo.js` as you would normally run `node` and it will automatically figure out which files need to be watched.
+Just run `node-dev foo.js` as you would normally run `node` and it will automatically figure out which files need to be watched.

 You may also use node-dev with [CoffeeScript](http://http://coffeescript.org/) or [LiveScript](http://livescript.net/) apps.
-Just run `node-dev-env app.coffee` or `node-dev-env app.ls`.
+Just run `node-dev app.coffee` or `node-dev-env app.ls`.
 You may also register additional language flavors by adding them to the extensions list in your [.node-dev.json](#settings) config file.

-__Note:__ this is a fork from fgnass/node-dev because I needed the ability to set env vars in the config file and could not wait for the changes to be merged
+__Note:__ this is a fork from [fgnass/node-dev](https://github.com/fgnass/node-dev) because I needed the ability to set env vars in the config file and could not wait for the changes to be merged

 ### Desktop Notifications